bartvanerp/SPSsite/content/disciplines/information/informationandcommunication_detection_main.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-[menu.statistical]                       # name of menu section (main module) name = "Detection theory"        # name of this item in that menu weight = 30                           # location in that menu
+[menu.information]                       # name of menu section (main module) name = "Detection theory"        # name of this item in that menu weight = 20                           # location in that menu

 +++

 ## Introduction

-In the previous readers we have seen that noise makes it impossible to predict instantaneous values of received signals.
+Noise makes it impossible to predict instantaneous values of received signals.
 Instead, we can define a probability density function that can tell us how likely it is that the received signal is within a certain interval.
 This probability density function is defined by the deterministic component of the stochastic signal, i.e. the noise-less signal, and the probability distribution of the noise signal.
 A discrete-time stochastic signal $x[n]$ can therefore be split into a deterministic signal $s[n]$ and a stochastic noise component $\epsilon[n]$ as
 \begin{equation}
     x[n] = s[n] + \epsilon[n].
 \end{equation}